workingDog/kmlToGeojson/README.md

 ## Usage

-Once the jar file has been generated or [downloaded from Maven](https://search.maven.org/#search%7Cga%7C1%7Ca%3A%22kmltogeojson_2.11%22), simply type at the prompt:
+Once the jar file has been generated, simply type at the prompt:

     java -jar kmltogeojson_2.11-1.0.jar kml_file.kml geojson_file.geojson